rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/subscription-plans.md

 deletion of resources is *irreversible* the deployments and devices cannot be restored.
 Consequently, you will lose any information, like logs, associated with those resources.
-You can re-activate your account by adding credit card information on the Billing page after logging into the platform.
+You can re-activate your account by adding credit card information on the [Billing](/pricing/billing/) page after logging into the platform.

 Besides free resources, the plan includes **add-ons**, which are devices and users.
 You are allowed to add at most two devices.
-You can purchase more add-ons by adding credit card details on the Billing page.
+You can purchase more add-ons by adding credit card details on the billing page.
-With credit card added, you can also deploy storage volumes for applications to use.
+With credit card added, you can start deploying storage volumes for applications to use.

 ## Professional Plan